 Mafia makes and sells bags and accessories from repurposed kitesurfing, windsurfing and sailboat sails.
 This is another cool example of how creative thinking can extend the life and value of materials that are difficult to recycle, thereby preventing them from entering landfills and the ocean.

 There are many more companies making and selling products from recycled ocean bound plastic and plastic bottles.
-Take a look at these two articles highlighting ocean- friendly companies and companies “capitalizing on the unpopularity of plastics.”
+Take a look at these two articles highlighting ocean-friendly companies and companies “capitalizing on the unpopularity of plastics.”

 single use plastic bottle laying in the sand near the ocean waves

-Want to Do More?
+Want To Do More?

-We all have a role to play in living sustainably and protecting the ocean.
 Read more about what you can do, and what PADI does in the effort to reduce plastic pollution.

 Share This